Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Material and Methods

 This study starts with an existing Twitter dataset \cite{zhou2021} containing tweets collected between March 1, 2019, and August 27, 2019.
 The data was obtained using keywords associated with candidates for the 2019 Argentina primary election, including alferdez, CFK, CFKArgentina, Kirchner, mauriciomacri, Macri, and Pichetto.

-We refined the original dataset by a) including only tweets containing an external URL linking to an Argentinian news outlet and b) considering users involved in computing the final vote intention, as detailed in \cite{zhou2021}.
+We refined the original dataset by a) including only tweets containing an external URL linking to an Argentinian news outlet and b) considering users involved in computing the final vote intention.
 This process yielded 65,971 tweets from 17,466 users intending to vote for the Center-Left (CL) coalition (Fernández-Fernández) and approximately 40,211 tweets from 15,425 users intending to vote for the Center-Right (CR) coalition (Macri-Pichetto).
 Intending CL coalition voters shared 19,395 news articles, while intending CR voters shared 10,219.
+The tweets considered in this work represent approximately $0.1\%$ of the raw data (see Supplementary Information of \cite{zhou2021}).